AdnanIdrisi/AWS-Projects/EC2/Load Balancing on EC2/README.md

 ---

-This guide walks you through creating a **Linux server** on AWS EC2 using the AWS Management Console and applying auto scaling on the server.
-Steps include launching the server, creating auto scaling group.
+This guide walks you through creating multiple **Linux server** on AWS EC2 using the AWS Management Console and applying load balancing on the server to distribute the incoming network traffic.
+Steps include launching the server, creating load balancer and viewing result.

 </br>